-Ardhisasa system goes live in Murang’a
+Ardhisasa System Goes Live in Murang’a

-sing, and Urban Development, Hon.
+In a significant move towards enhancing land security and efficiency, the Cabinet Secretary for Lands, Public Works, Housing, and Urban Development, Hon.
 Alice Wahome, alongside the Lands and Physical Planning PS, Hon.
 Generali Nixon Korir, officially witnessed as the Ardhisasa system went live in Murang’a County this morning.

-Murang’a now joins Nairobi as the second county to fully operationalize the National Land Management Information System.
+Murang’a now joins Nairobi as the second county to fully operationalize the National Land Information Management System.
 The event, held at the Murang’a Lands Registry, highlighted the transformative potential of this digital platform in addressing long-standing challenges in land management.

 “The launch of Ardhisasa will resolve many issues, particularly in ensuring the security of land ownership records,” stated CS Wahome.
 “I want to assure you, no one will be able to fraudulently tamper with your land ownership records.”